compas-dev/compas_fab/README.md

 ## Build

-All local development tasks are handled by `pyinvoke` through the `invoke` command.
+All local development tasks are handled by `pyinvoke` through the `inv` (aka `invoke`) command.

-### Docs

-The build the documentation locally:
+To build the documentation locally:

-    $ invoke build --docs
+    $ inv build

+To run all docstring tests/examples:

+    $ inv doctest